 \end{widetext} We see that this Hamiltonian still has the Kitaev form in Eq.~\eqref{eq:Kitaev_Hamiltonian}, but its exchange interactions are renormalized by prefactor $\kappa_{J_K} (\lambda/\Omega)$ whose dependence on QSL-bath coupling is plotted in Fig.~\ref{fig:RC_results}(a).
-Further technical details of its derivation are provided in the SM~\footnotemark[1].
 Notably, as we couple each spin to three independent baths via non-commuting operators, the strength of the Kitaev exchange interaction does not decay to zero but instead stabilizes at a finite value [Fig.~\ref{fig:RC_results}(a)].

 In the ``global coupling'' case [Eq.~\eqref{eq:global}], an additional ferromagnetic Heisenberg exchange interaction term between spins on NN sites, as well as {\em all-to-all} ferromagnetic Heisenberg exchange, emerge due to the bath: \begin{widetext}